yizheng-yang/Info_201_AE_Final_Project/final-project-proposal.md

 ## TECHNICAL DESCRIPTION
 **Format**
-The final project will be an HTML page.
-The data that will be read into our HTML page will be from an API.
+The final project will be an Shiny app.
+The data that will be read into our app will be from an API.

 **Data Wrangling**
 To get the data that we want, we have to create data frames with the information that we get from the API.
 For example, we might want to make a data frame of each movie with basic information for the movie (title, year, summary, director, etc).

 **Libraries used**
 We will be utilizing the `plot.ly` library to generate graphs and data visualizations.
-We will also be using the `dplyr` and `knitr` libraries to format the HTML page and extract the data we want.
+We will also be using the `dplyr` and `knitr` libraries to format the app and extract the data we want.

 **Questions to be answered**
 1. What is the chronological order that Studio Ghibli movies were released?
 (Timeline of all movies)